This policy was last updated on 19th November 2021.

 - Legal Compliance: where the processing is necessary for compliance with a legal obligation.

-We primarily use and process your personal information in connection with our Services and for other business purposes, including but not limited to:
+We primarily use and process your personal information in connection with our Services and for other business purposes, including but not limited to the follow purposes:

 - provide, deliver, and administer our Services (including in connection with the performance of a contract).

-- internal research and development for new content, products, and services, and to improve, test, and enhance the features and functions of our current Services.
+- internal research and development for new content, products, and services, to monitor the performance of our current Services and to improve, test, and enhance the features and functions of our current Services.

 - process transactions related to our Services and administer accounts or profiles related to you or your organisation (including subscriptions, purchases, billing events and payments), and provide customer support.